 Does the display of your computer turn on all of a sudden?
 No matter how many time you put it to sleep, it always wakes up.
-Windows 10 computer Sleep state is built such that only if it’s essential, it wakes up.
+Windows 11 or Windows 10 computer Sleep state is built such that only if it’s essential, it wakes up.
 The important thing can be either configured by you or when there is hardware interrupting the sleep.
 In this post, we are sharing how to troubleshoot the sleep issues because of Legacy Kernel Caller.

 What is keeping my computer from going to sleep

 Instead of checking on power configuration, the best way to find out is to execute the command “powercfg -requests“.
-This command finds out requests from drivers, and applications which prevent the computer from going to sleep or turning off the display.
+This command finds out requests from drivers, and applications that prevent the computer from going to sleep or turning off the display.

 If you notice a mention of Legacy Kernel Caller in the result, this points to external hardware which is waking up your system.
 Part of the result will look as below: